JOIN THE UC DAVIS SOCIAL NETWORK

 For safety and security reasons, please refrain from posting personal contact information (home and cell phone numbers, mailing or home addresses, personal email addresses, etc.) on social media sites.
 Remember that everything you post on social media is public and can live on forever.

 Respect intellectual property laws

 We encourage you to use social media to share information about your work at UC Davis.
-However, any advertising, solicitation, or overtly favorable acknowledgements or endorsements of third-party products and services is not permitted, except with express written permission of the university, in compliance with university policy.
+However, any advertising, solicitation or overtly favorable acknowledgements or endorsements of third-party products and services is not permitted, except with express written permission of the university, in compliance with university policy.